It's International Kissing Day

 And, in an age of social distancing, who would have thought kissing comes with a wealth of health benefits - research shows kissing stimulates a good mood, can fight depression, has stress-reducing effects and can lower cholesterol.

-Lips are not just good for kissing, their great on a glass rim.
+Lips are not just good for kissing, they're great on a glass rim.
 So, pucker up, grab a glass and celebrate today with a cognac-based French Kiss cocktail.

 It's the anniversary of the Hartford Circus Fire